vb213/MidiRaw/README.md

 If you used this Plugin for a publication or a thesis, we would be glad if you cite our work:

-F. Holzmüller, P. Bereuter, P. Merz, D. Rudrich, and A. Sontacchi, “Computational effective real-time capable constant-Q spectrum analyzer,” in Proceedings of the AES 148th Convention, May 2020, [Online].
+F. Holzmüller, P. Bereuter, P. Merz, D. Rudrich, and A. Sontacchi, “Computational efficient real-time capable constant-Q spectrum analyzer,” in Proceedings of the AES 148th Convention, May 2020, [Online].
 Available: http://www.aes.org/e-lib/browse.cfm?elib=20805.

 ## Related repositories